 Following the government’s announcement of a new Hardship Fund to help vulnerable residents pay their council tax, we received further guidance on the measures and implemented some changes.

 Do you know someone who is not online?

 Can you help to share important information on how to receive help and support, as well as changes to our services during the COVID-19 outbreak?

 If you know someone who is not online like a neighbour, friend or family member, we would greatly appreciate your help to pass on important information.
-Please visit https://www.basingstoke.gov.uk/covid-19-information-sharing for printable newsletters.
+Find our printable newsletter on important COVID-19.

 Advice, support and guidance for businesses

-Following the government’s announcement, the council has received further guidance and put in place its own measures to support eligible businesses.
+Following the government’s announcement, we have received further guidance and put in place measures to support eligible businesses.